Jason-Whitmore/rl_aao/README.md

 # Reinforcement Learning: All Actions Optimization

-This reinforcement learning (RL) project seeked to implement, test, and compare a new, novel RL algorithm to a traditional RL algorithm similar to One Step TD learning.
+This reinforcement learning (RL) project seeks to implement, test, and compare a new, novel RL algorithm to a traditional RL algorithm similar to One Step TD learning.

 The complete paper is available [here]()